Brian0255/Pokemon-Black-Intro-Patch/README.md

-# Pokemon-Black-and-White-Intro-Speedup
+# Pokemon-Black-Intro-Patch

-This set of patches for Pokémon Black and White will speed up the intro up to the first N fight!
+This patch for Pokémon Black will speed up the intro significantly.

 ## What this speeds up
-- There is much less text in the first set of rival fights, and less movement.
+- There is much less text everywhere.
-- Downstairs after the rival fights, much less talking will occur and your rivals will leave quickly.
+- Downstairs after the rival fights, much less talking will occur and you will get more key items from mom.
-- Bianca in her house does not get yelled at by her dad and instead walks out quickly once you head in.
-- In the lab, the conversation is massively reduced.
+- The Bianca house sequence is skipped.
-- Speaking with mom after the lab is much quicker.
+- The lab sequence is skipped.
+- The post-lab sequence is skipped.
 - The initial walking on Route 1 is much less clunky.
-- The entire wild catching tutorial is skipped and you are given pokeballs when it's supposed to occur.
+- The entire wild catching tutorial is skipped.
+You nickname your Pokemon here, then are given Pokeballs and the Pokedex.
-- The dialogue at the end of Route 1 is quicker.
+- The end of Route 1 sequence is skipped.
-- The Pokécenter tutorial is much faster.
-You walk in, heal your pokemon.
-The professor then heads out and you're done.
+- The Pokécenter tutorial is skipped.
 - The Ghetsis cutscene is extremely short.
 He will say nothing and just walk away after a brief formation.
+- Mom calling you at the start of Route 2 is skipped.
-- The crowd talk after the Ghetsis cutscene is basically nonexistent.
+- The C-Gear is optional to pick up.

 ## How to install
-1. Download the .zip from [here](https://github.com/Brian0255/Pokemon-Black-and-White-Intro-Speedup/releases/latest) and extract it.
+1. Download the .zip from [here](https://github.com/Brian0255/Pokemon-Black-Intro-Patch/releases/latest) and extract it.
-2. Depending on if you're playing Pokémon Black or Pokémon White, be ready with the correct patch.
-3. For patching the ROM, head to [this](https://www.marcrobledo.com/RomPatcher.js/) website.
+2. For patching the ROM, head to [this](https://www.marcrobledo.com/RomPatcher.js/) website.
-4. On that site, put in your original Black/White ROM and the patch you just downloaded depending on the game.
+3. On that site, put in your original Pokemon Black ROM and the patch you just downloaded.
-5. Hit "Apply patch."
+4. Hit "Apply patch."
 Your new ROM is then downloaded!
-6. With your new quality of life ROM, you can now use this in the Ajarmar Pokémon randomizer for all future seeds!
+5. With your new quality of life ROM, you can now use this in the Ajarmar Pokémon randomizer for all future seeds!

 ## Special thanks
-Huge thank you to darkeye for teaching me how to read the scripts that had to hex edited for this to even be possible.
+- Darkeye for teaching me how to read the scripts that had to hex edited for this to even be possible.
+- Various members of the PokeCommunity for all of their documentation
+- CTRMap/SwissArmyKnife/SDSME for their script documentation